referentiallabs/nixexprs/README.md

 at the end of your path without a named prefix:

 ```
-error: file ‘reflabs2’ was not found in the Nix search path (add it using $NIX_PATH or -I)
+error: file ‘reflabs’ was not found in the Nix search path (add it using $NIX_PATH or -I)
 ```

 ## Organization